mayermakes/Ei_O_T/README.md

 EI.O.T does not automatically reset by design, you need to push the reset button yourself, this is to avoid serial transmittion errors while developing IOT applications.

 This evaluation board/kit is intended for use for engineering development, evaluation or demonstration use only.
 It is not considered by MAYER MAKES e.U. to be a product for End-user /consumer use.
 Therefore it may not meet those requirements and is only suitable for use by technically skilled professionals.****

+The Files and Documentation are provided as is without any warranty.
+MAYER MAKES is an internationally registered Trademark of MAYER MAKES e.U., unauthorized use is prohibited